Should I Buy Pre Seasoned Cast Iron?

 Not only cookware but clothing and bedlinen – pretty much anything that goes in my mouth or near my skin.

-Fluff from drying cloth or paper towel will probably be left all over the surface as well.
+Fluff from drying cloth or paper towel will also be left all over the surface.

-This is a true indication that there is not much of a barrier protecting the iron against rust.
+This indicates that there is little barrier protecting the iron against rust.

 How Can You Tell If Cast Iron Is Seasoned?